barumau/pandunia/eng/G-ADJ.md

 # Adjectives

-A modifier is a word that adds some quality or description to another word, for example *good*, *bad*, *big*, and *fast*.
+An adjective is a word that adds some quality or description to another word, for example *good*, *bad*, *big*, and *fast*.

 ## Modifying nouns